gilbarbara/hooks/README.md

 [usePrevious](docs/usePrevious.md) — Return the previous value.
 [useRenderCount](docs/useRenderCount.md) — Log how many times the component was rendered.
 [useSingleton](docs/useSingleton.md) — Run the code just once before the render.
+[useUpdate](docs/useUpdate.md) — Returns a function that re-renders the component when called.
 [useWhyDidYouUpdate](docs/useWhyDidYouUpdate.md) — Get which prop/state changes are causing a component to re-render.

 ## License